Friday-seminar/.github/profile/README.md

 ## [telegram channel](https://t.me/+K3k4Y-aMViZkYjBi), zoom id: 277 392 671 (ask password from any participant or in group)

-### Sep 20 -- Felipe Zingali Meira -- [Jacobian elliptic fibrations in K3 surfaces](https://en.wikipedia.org/wiki/K3_surface#Elliptic_K3_surfaces) with non-symplectic automorphisms of prime order

-K3 surfaces are one of the few classes of algebraic surfaces which allow more than one distinct relatively minimal elliptic fibration.
-There are distinct ways of classifying such fibrations.
-In this talk, we will describe how to classify these fibrations with relation to the action of a non-symplectic automorphism $\sigma$ of prime order on a K3 surface $X$, and how each type of fibration relates to a linear system in the quotient surface $X/\sigma$.

 ### Sep 27, 13:30-14:30 -- Raffaele Vitolo -- Some problems in Hamiltonian geometry of PDEs

 The Hamiltonian formulation of Partial Differential Equations